Philip K. Dick’s 1968 novel asks if androids dream of electric sheep because they’re just like us, or because they’re smart enough to fake it.

 Do androids dream of electric sheep?

-In the end, Deckard seems most human when he’s beset by tragedy (which, like empathy, only exists for humans).
+In the end Deckard seems most human when he’s beset by tragedy (which, like empathy, only exists in humans).

 Ultimately, Deckard’s hopes are dashed.
 Rachael kills his goat just as tangles himself in debt to pay for it.
 The book ends with an unresolved question: do Deckard’s dreams of animal ownership prove he’s human?

 Because androids lack empathy, they don’t care for animals; Pris even maims a spider for the fun of it.
 But whether Deckard’s need for a goat or a sheep or a toad comes from empathy or the need to pass as human is one more ambiguity.

 This circles back to the question of the book’s title.
 The androids replicate humans [including our species’ limited empathy].
 Therefore, do androids yearn in the same way that Deckard longs to own an authentic animal?

 What the book articulates in response is the replicants’ need for parity.
 They begrudge their lack of empathy as a sense of incompleteness.
 And some of them try to balance the odds by revealing human empathy as a con.
 As Irmgard says: “without the Mercer experience we just have your word that you feel this empathy business, this shared, group thing”.

 Do Androids Dream of Electric Sheep? was later adapted as the movie Blade Runner.
 That name doesn’t feature in the book, however.
 Vulture explains it came about from a conflation of several other stories.

 This doesn’t mean fake has no value in the “tomb world” of the future.

 Artificial animals soothe the pain of loneliness, giving people something to care for (an irony considering human warfare killed the animals in the first place).